pantrypoints/sp/content/en/research/countries/china/xi/chapter-06.md

 weight: 100
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

-Formulating strategic planning and determining strategic arrangements is the consistent leadership method of the Communist Party of China, a basic experience of the Party in leading and promoting socialist modernization, and a unique advantage of the party system with Chinese characteristics.
+Formulating strategic planning and determining strategic arrangements is the consistent leadership method of the CCP, a basic experience of the Party in leading and promoting socialist modernization, and a unique advantage of the party system with Chinese characteristics.
-The 19th National Congress of the Communist Party of China pointed out: "From building a moderately prosperous society in an all-round way to basically realizing modernization, and then to building a modern and powerful socialist country in an all-round way, it is a strategic arrangement for the development of socialism with Chinese characteristics in the new era."
+The 19th National Congress of the CCP pointed out: "From building a moderately prosperous society in an all-round way to basically realizing modernization, and then to building a modern and powerful socialist country in an all-round way, it is a strategic arrangement for the development of socialism with Chinese characteristics in the new era."
 1 This "two-step"